Friday, December 25, 1998

 When he was 9 years old and Verwoed was assassinated, he was beaten up by boys in his school, because 'his father was a communist'.
 My family was continually harassed by the security police while I was in jail and in 1968 came to England, where he grew up.

 He started coming to visit me in jail in South Africa when he was 13.
 He visited me every year until he was 25, when he was arrested and detained by the security police, who accused him of being an ANC courier.
 Such was the outcry in Britain that they had to release him after six days and he was deported, being prohibited from visiting me again.
+While he was flying back to Britain his aunt, Joan Weinberg, was murdered in an act of spite.
+Then he became very active politically indeed.

 Last week I visited Johannesburg.
 I took the opportunity to visit the national offices of the South African Communist Party and renewed my party card.
 It is a lousy party, but it is the only one we've got.
 In particular it is compromised by participating in a government which represents the interests of the bourgeoisie.
 In fact the GNU exercises the dictatorship of the bourgeoisie rather than the interests of the working class.